philsinatra/IDM232/docs/assignments/assignment-final.md

 1. A link to your self hosted website project page.
 From this page, I can fully engage the project and have access to all supplementary pages and functions.
 1. A link to your GitHub repository containing the code for your final project.
     - A copy of your MySQL database must be included in the repository.
+1. A link to your case study web page.

 **Late submissions receive zero points.**